Ronald K. Gay

 MY LIBRARY

-I have an extensive library on house and home subjects including historic preservation and renovation; eco-friendly and healthy building methods and products; energy saving; general construction; environmental issues, especially allergy related; personal health and fitness.
+I have an extensive library on house and home subjects including historic preservation and renovation; eco-friendly and healthy building methods and products; energy saving; general construction; environmental issues, especially allergy related.

 SAFETY